Episode 021 of the Microgreens Podcast

 - The nutrition may be less.

-- The soil has lost most of its nutrients and you may need to fertilize the plants to get a usable yield.
+- The soil has lost most of its nutrients, and you may need to fertilize the plants for a usable yield.

 Below is the transcript of Episode 21 of the Microgreens Podcast.

 In today’s podcast, we will answer a very common question.